janikvonrotz/janikvonrotz.ch/content/post/2018-09-30-raspberry-pi-thermometer-that-connects-everywhere-via-gsm.md

 In this tutorial I am going to show how you can build an online accessible thermometer using the Raspberry Pi 3 B-model.

-Using a GSM module and a thermo sensor the Raspberry will send temparature data to a server periodically.
+Using a GSM module and a thermo sensor the Raspberry we will retrieve temparature data and save it to a remote server.

-The data is stored within a database.

-Finally, I will show how the data can be visualized and embedded on a web page.
+I also gonna show how the data can be visualized and embedded on a web page.

 # Hardware

-The whole setup requires quite a few components:
+The setup consists of the following components:

 * Raspberry Pi 3 Model B
 * MicrosSDHC Card 32 GB